 The end-user advantage of these products is that a hosted system places the burden and expense of the network infrastructure, redundancy and security measures almost entirely on the vendor.
 The vendor can readily deliver all of the software features you need and you don’t have the stress of updating your operating systems or dealing with the compatibility issues which usually accompany a major software purchase.
 The hosted model virtually eliminates expensive annual maintenance costs typically associated with software purchases because the vendor is also responsible for maintaining the product and keeping it up to date.
 Additionally, most hosted solutions can be purchased or leased on a monthly basis, so you do not have to be concerned with up-front costs or budget restrictions; payments can be spread out over the life of the product.

-of their software in a SaaS or hosted offering.
+Though many larger ERP and CRM manufacturing applications have long since made the hyper leap forward into the Cloud, calibration software has been slow to make the transition.
+While there are a handful of companies currently offering calibration management software that can be run through a Web browser, there are only a few that actually provide desktop versions of their software in a SaaS or hosted offering.
 The most likely reason for this slow adoption is that it requires a dramatic shift in development resources, added expense to the vendor and until very recently, too little market demand to justify it.
 Additionally, many end users of desktop calibration software have been reluctant to switch because poorly engineered Web-based software is often cumbersome and less than user-friendly.
 The market demand is shifting more dramatically now as manufacturing has been forced to seek a greater foothold in the global marketplace.

 The use of Calibration Management Software within a typical organization is now more widely distributed than ever before and calibration data must be shared between facilities around the globe.
 Complicating matters further, many companies lack the network infrastructure to support their growing needs.
 Hosted Calibration Management Software easily resolves the global distribution challenge and makes it possible for end users to share gage and calibration data between facilities, outside calibration labs and customers.
 Moreover, for the short-staffed IT groups, hosted software applications are a welcomed addition because they require little support, which frees them up for more important tasks.